Tom Brady Says Being Called The ‘GOAT’ Makes Him Cringe

 He adds that particularly when it comes to their children and around the house, he’s sure that his wife thinks there is room for improvement.
 He says that the reality is at home, he doesn’t really do much as his NFL responsibilities come first.

-Brady says that it’s his wife Gisele who carries the burden at home, and when they get to celebrate it’s her that he’s grateful for.
+Brady says that it’s his wife Gisele who carries the burden at home, and when they get to celebrate, it’s her that he’s grateful for.

 “It brings you so much joy when everyone is there to celebrate with you so she’s got my back, I have no doubt about that and she knows I have hers.”